 10.07.02.14-1

-.14-1 Special Care Units — General.
+[.14-1] .20 Special Care Units — General.

 A. A facility which holds a current and valid operating license may establish special care units with the approval of the Office of [Licensing and Certification Programs and the Department’s Division of Engineering and Maintenance] Health Care Quality and the Department’s Office of Capital Planning, Budgeting and Engineering Services.